top of page

 What happens when you slow down to 80 km/hr as your top speed?

-Immediately you will dramatically cut your emissions:
+Immediately you will dramatically cut your emissions and fuel consumption:

 Transport has important effects on air quality.
 Road traffic is connected to the emissions of PM10 (particle matter) and NOx (nitrogen oxides).
 As with CO2, the emission of these particulates will decrease when a lower speed is established.
 However, there will be an even greater decrease than for CO2.
 The reason for this is that at higher speeds and larger driving dynamics the emission of PM10 and NOx increase faster than fuel consumption and CO2 emissions.